What are the proven ways to sleep better at night?

 The sleep hormone melatonin and its production, storage, and utilization are influenced by anything you eat.
 The more foods that contain the precursors of sleep hormones, the better your ability to fall asleep, sleep deeply, and wake up in the morning fully rested.
 Eat or drink natural sources of melatonin such as fresh, cold-pressed cherry juice, eggs, nuts, and milk.
 Also, meats like poultry contain tryptophan.
 Tryptophan is a precursor to serotonin, which is a precursor to melatonin.
 If you’re a vegan, go for hempseeds, and green, leafy vegetables are good options.
 Melatonin is also available as a supplement.

 5. Go To Bed Between 21:00 – 23:00

 Between 21:00 and 23:00, your body lowers the core temperature to enable falling asleep during that time window and it increases enzymatic activity that helps repair the brain and tissues.
 If you do not go to bed to fall asleep between 9 and 11 p.m. those enzymes can be used to keep you awake instead of starting the recovery process.

 9 p.m. to 11 p.m. is the ideal window for most people

 6. Try To Sleep And Wake At Consistent Times

-Firstly, let me explain what is a circadian rhythm or circadian cycle.
-It is a natural process that regulates the sleep–wake cycle and repeats roughly every 24 hours.
+Firstly, let me explain what a circadian rhythm or circadian cycle is.
+It is a natural process that regulates the sleep-wake cycle and repeats roughly every 24 hours.
 So your body’s circadian rhythm works on a set loop, aligning itself with sunrise and sunset.
 If you struggle with sleep, try to set up a routine of waking up and going to bed at similar times.
-In many cases after several weeks from setting up the routine people report not even needing an alarm to wake up.
-In my opinion, the human body and brain require routine, structure and perhaps discipline to which they in return respond with satisfaction and proper functioning.
+In many cases after several weeks of setting up the routine people report not even needing an alarm to wake up.
+In my opinion, the human body and brain require routine, structure, and perhaps discipline to which they respond with satisfaction and proper functioning.